"The first nation to recognize my country was Morocco," stated President Obama in Cairo, Egypt, June 4, 2009.

 "I arrived in Algiers, that city fatal to all Christians and the butchery of mankind."

 Moroccan Sultan Moulay Ismail had 500 wives, mostly captured from Europe, and forced 25,000 white slaves to build his enormous palace at Meknes.
-He was witnessed killing an African slave just to try out a new hatchet he was given.
+He killed an African slave just to try out a new hatchet.

-The Catholic Order "Trinitarians" collected alms to ransom slaves.
+The Catholic Order "Trinitarians" or "Mathurins," collected alms to ransom slaves.

-Morocco recognized the new country of the United States in 1785 by capturing two American ships and holding them for ransom.
+Morocco "recognized" the United States in 1785 by capturing two American ships and holding the sailors for ransom.

 "There is an order of priests called the Mathurins, the object of whose institution is to beg alms for the redemption of captives.